kampffrosch94/froql/docs/book/src/relations.md

 ## Registration

-Like for components, it is recommended to register relations before use.
+Like for Components, it is recommended to register Relations before use.

 ```rust
 # use froql::world::World;